Russian sailors leave French port, Mistral deal still uncertain

 Last week, a Kremlin foreign policy aide said Russia would accept either money or the delivery of the two helicopter carriers to resolve the dispute.

 France faces pressure from Western allies to scrap the deal, but it faces potential compensation claims if it breaches terms.
-Moreover, suspension of contracts is a sensitive issue as France finalizes other military deals.
-The contract has also created about 1,000 jobs in France.

-Reporting by Stéphane Mahé; writing by Alexandria Sage; editing by Mark John
+Moreover, suspension of contracts is a sensitive issue as France finalises other military deals.
+The contract has also created about 1,000 jobs in France. ($1 = 0.8031 euros) (Reporting by Stéphane Mahé; writing by Alexandria Sage; editing by Mark John)